12 Top-Rated Things to Do in Coos Bay, OR

-Coos Bay is the largest city on the Oregon Coast and the largest deepwater port between San Francisco and Seattle.
-Alongside the neighboring North Bend, the region is affectionately known as Oregon's Bay Area.
-This thriving southern coastal city is a hot spot for travel and things to do.
+Coos Bay is on the Southern Oregon Coast.
+With its neighboring city of North Bend, it's the largest population center on the coast.
+Affectionately known as Oregon's Bay Area, this thriving southern coastal destination is a hot spot for travel and things to do.

-Though the biggest city on the coast, Coos Bay retains much of its local flavor and is steeped in history.
-From garden bluffs overlooking the ocean to a unique Egyptian-style theater, the city's legacy intertwines with many of its top tourist attractions.
-Other ways to experience Coos Bay include touring a local candy factory and driving across the Conde B. McCullough Memorial Bridge.
+Though the biggest city on the coast, Coos Bay retains much of its local flavor steeped in history.
+From garden bluffs overlooking the ocean to a unique Egyptian-style theater, the city's legacy intertwines with its top tourist attractions.
+Other ways to experience Coos Bay include local candy factory tours and driving across the Conde B. McCullough Memorial Bridge.

 Discover one of Oregon's best cities with our list of the top things to do in Coos Bay.